🔗========> 47 Roster Pages as of Nov 2025 - Alphabetical by Surname <========🔗

 - entered service 10 Dec 1929 from Rt.
 1, Silver City; next of kin cousin, Mr. Eurel Anderson, Silver City, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines; cenotaph Silver City Cem., Mills Co.

-- Notes: There is evidence that Dale Stranathan died during an earlier attack on the Peary.
+- Notes: There is evidence that Dale Stranathan may have died during an earlier attack on the Peary.

 † Sturd, Clarence Vincent, SN 37-112-253, US Army, Harvey Co., KS.